 OAH leads a new evidence-based initiative to reduce teen pregnancy, HIV and other sexually transmitted diseases (STDs), and risky sexual behavior among adolescents.
 Funding from the Teen Pregnancy Prevention Program (TPP) supports competitive grants to public and private entities to fund medically accurate and age-appropriate programs that reduce teen pregnancy and the federal costs associated with administration and evaluation.
 A key component underlying OAH's grant programs is an independent, systematic review of the evidence base on programs to reduce teen pregnancy, STDs, and associated sexual risk behaviors.
 The review identifies, assesses, and rates the rigor of program evaluation studies and describes the strength of evidence supporting different program models.
-Findings are used to identify program models that meet the criteria for the U.S. Department of Health and Human Services (HHS) List of Evidence-Based Teen Pregnancy Prevention Programs.
+Findings are used to identify program models that meet the criteria for the U.S. Department of Health and Human Services (HHS) Teen Pregnancy Prevention Evidence Review.
 Identifying these evidence-based programs allows for replication and testing of the programs in different settings or with different populations to learn more about the programs' effectiveness, and to undertake and test new, innovative programs or to test significant adaptations to an evidence-based program.

 The Office of Adolescent Health administers a two-tiered Teen Pregnancy Prevention grant program and works in concert with closely aligned programs supported by other federal agencies.